-Please refer to Figure 1 for further detail.
+2.8.1 Please refer to Figure 1 for further detail.

-2.8.1 Hull and East Riding Unitary Leaders Board
+2.8.2 Hull and East Riding Unitary Leaders Board

-The Hull and East Riding Unitary Leaders Board is made up of the Leaders and one Executive member each from Hull City Council and East Riding of Yorkshire Council.
+2.8.2.1 The Hull and East Riding Unitary Leaders Board is made up of the Leaders and one Executive member each from Hull City Council and East Riding of Yorkshire Council.
 The Board considers, approves and implements decisions on the strategic themes and schemes limited to the geography of Hull and East Riding ("the North Bank sub-region"), including expenditure of external funding within the sub region on relevant activities.
-The Board receives reports from the Hull & East Yorkshire LEP and its Sub-boards / Groups as well as proposed constituent combined authorities and local authorities.
-They refer any recommendations back to the originating body for further consideration, as appropriate.
+Where appropriate, the Board receives reports from the Hull & East Yorkshire LEP and its Sub-boards / Groups as well as proposed constituent combined authorities and local authorities.
+They then refer any recommendations back to the originating body for further consideration, as appropriate.

-2.8.2 Humber Leadership Board
+2.8.3 Humber Leadership Board

-The Humber Leadership Board was established in 2014 to oversee economic plans and strategies which effect or impact in the operational area of the former Humber LEP and which are co-terminus with more than one of the administrative boundaries of the Councils.
+2.8.3.1 The Humber Leadership Board was established in 2014 to oversee economic plans and strategies which effect or impact in the operational area of the former Humber LEP and which are co-terminus with more than one of the administrative boundaries of the Councils.

-Following the closure of the Humber LEP, some areas of work have been transferred to Hull and East Yorkshire LEP and Greater Lincolnshire LEP.
+- 2.8.3.2 Following the closure of the Humber LEP, some areas of work have been transferred to Hull and East Yorkshire LEP and Greater Lincolnshire LEP.
 The Humber Leadership Board (HLB) has been reorganised as a joint committee with membership comprising the Leader and one executive member from each of the four local authorities (Hull, East Riding, North and North East Lincolnshire).
 It has a specific role in facilitating cross-estuary working on four key themes (clean growth, ports, shared management of estuary assets and coordination of joint marketing for inward investment), as well as ensuring democratic and financial accountability for public funding streams allocated to the LEPs.
-Both HEY LEP and GLLEP are represented on the HLB in a non-voting capacity.

-There are a number of issues that will continue to be considered at the Humber level including the Humber Freeport, decarbonisation, offshore wind, green energy, hydrogen manufacturing, flooding and environmental issues.
+Both HEY LEP and GLLEP are represented on the HLB in a non-voting capacity. - 2.8.3.3 There are a number of issues that continue to be considered at the Humber level including the Humber Freeport, decarbonisation, offshore wind, green energy, hydrogen manufacturing, flooding, strategic marketing and environmental issues.
 The HLB has appointed a local authority to take the lead on each of these areas of work.
-There is agreement on how both LEPs will manage any pan Humber issues that may emerge and a basic construct will be put in place to ensure things run smoothly.

-In some cases, the HEY LEP Board will make a recommendation which will be decided on by the Hull and East Riding Unitary Leaders Board (for example, where local authority functions are concerned or where shared risk is involved).
+There is agreement on how both LEPs will manage any pan Humber issues that may emerge and a basic construct will be put in place to ensure things run smoothly. - 2.8.3.4 In some cases, the HEY LEP Board will make a recommendation which will be decided on by the Hull and East Riding Unitary Leaders Board (for example, where local authority functions are concerned or where shared risk is involved).
 In certain circumstances, decisions may be elevated to the Humber Leadership Board where it concerns pan Humber issues.

-2.8.3 Joint Strategy Unit
+2.8.4 Joint Strategy Unit

-This group, reporting to the Humber Leadership Board, comprises the four local authorities' Chief Economic Development Officers, representatives from the HEY and Greater Lincolnshire LEPs and BEIS Assistant Director.
+2.8.4.1 This group, reporting to the Humber Leadership Board, comprises the four local authorities' Chief Economic Development Officers, representatives from the HEY and Greater Lincolnshire LEPs and BEIS Regional Assistant Director.
 A monthly meeting is held to discuss strategic economic development issues at a pan-Humber level.

-2.8.4 Single Conversation Group
+2.8.5 Single Conversation Group